 Keep a close watch on velocity, escalating as necessary for the agile process to achieve weekly targets for testing that will provide quick feedback or acceptance.

-The agile methodology is excellent for faster project completion at minimum risk, which is a good thing for the product owner.
-However, agile does not contemplate the question of what to build or even why to make.
-It presupposes the existence of a project proposal and proceeds to execute the development.
+The agile methodology is excellent for faster project completion at minimum risk, suitable for the product owner.
+However, agile does not contemplate the question of what to build or even why to make it.
+Instead, it presupposes the existence of a project proposal and proceeds to execute the development.

-For best results, combine agile with lean development to produce defined features for better returns on investment (ROI).
+For best results, combine agile with lean development to produce defined features for better investment returns (ROI).
 Lean development strives to validate assumptions through existing market data and experimentation.

 When paired with agile development, the process moves with increased efficiency on a clear set of features while generating less wastage during the process.
-This combination not only guarantees efficiency and working with purpose but also ensures a higher rate of acceptance across milestones.
+This combination guarantees efficiency and working with purpose and ensures a higher rate of acceptance across milestones.

 At the start of the project, you must discuss and set metrics and their application to every sprint daily.
-Create the race Burndown chart to guide the team in its work and update the product owner on progress.
+Then, create the race Burndown chart to guide the team and update the product owner on progress.

-As you clear arising issues and impediments to allow your team’s progress, revise the milestones on the Burndown chart so that everyone rearranges priorities to keep work on track and schedule.
+As you clear arising issues and impediments to allow your team’s progress, revise the milestones on the Burndown chart so that everyone rearranges priorities to keep work on track and scheduled.

 The Burndown chart involves the developers who form the team, the product owner, and the scrum master, with all parties working in tandem to achieve the overall project objective.
-It helps to track pending work in a sprint backlog, how fast the team accomplished tasks and forecast possible completion date.
+It helps track pending work in a sprint backlog, how fast the team accomplished tasks, and forecast possible completion dates.

-You are developing a product for an organization that has multiple departments whose input and support is critical to your team’s success.
-It is, therefore, imperative that you bring on board all those involved at the inception of the project to draw on their support once started.
+You are developing a product for an organization with multiple departments whose input and support are critical to your team’s success.
+Therefore, you must bring all those involved at the project’s inception to draw on their support once started.

 With everyone on board and participating in the Burndown chart, you save time on cooperation through quick responses from all departments.

-Failure to include everyone at the start could cost you valuable time in achieving set milestones on your Burndown chart and compromise overall performance.
-It is your duty as Scrum master, to understand your project well and foresee such eventualities before they happen so that you remove any impediments from your team’s work plan.
+Failure to include everyone at the start could cost you valuable time to set milestones on your Burndown chart and compromise overall performance.
+It is your duty as Scrum master to understand your project well and foresee such eventualities before they happen so that you remove any impediments from your team’s work plan.

 Arrange for an interactive session between the product owner and your team, where the owner introduces top candidate stories, including their purpose and details.
 This will allow your team to ask any pertinent questions for clarification before project commencement.
-The mutual interaction helps the group form a clear concept of what the product owner aspires to achieve and can then actualize this in the design.
+In addition, the mutual interaction helps the group form a clear concept of what the product owner aspires to achieve and can then actualize this in the design.

-After discussions with the product owner, the team breaks down the stories into sizes to come up with estimates for implementation.
-Use sizing techniques like the Bucket system or planning Poker to determine estimates based on actual story points.
+After discussions with the product owner, the team breaks down the stories into sizes to develop estimates for implementation.
+Then, use sizing techniques like the Bucket system or Poker to determine estimates based on actual story points.

 Whichever technique you use for your agile estimation, encourage discussion to gain more information on the items, understand and respect solutions, and engender team commitment to the Burndown chart.

-Monitor your progress against the Definition of Done (DoD) checklist to make sure not a single step is missed at the end of the sprint.
+Monitor your progress against the Definition of Done (DoD) checklist to ensure that no single step is missed at the end of the sprint.

-Optimize task sizes for efficiency in the utility of time and resources, preferably going for task sizes that can be completed in under 8 hours.
-Using hours to estimate a task is ideal on the Burndown chart and helps teams keep track of their task progress.
+Optimize task sizes for efficiency in the utility of time and resources, preferably going for tasks that you can complete under 8 hours.
+Using hours to estimate a task is ideal on the Burndown chart and helps teams track their progress.

-Allocate time in each sprint for finding and fixing errors to avoid bug overwhelm or release of a product riddled with bugs to customers.
-It is more natural and more effective to set bug fixes as a task to allow for thorough scrutiny than when you expect team members to fix as they develop.
+Allocate time in each sprint to find and fix errors to avoid bug overload or release a product riddled with bugs to customers.
+It is more natural and effective to set bug fixes as a task to allow for thorough scrutiny than when you expect team members to fix as they develop.